bUnit-dev/bUnit/docs/docs/getting-started/create-test-project.md

 **4. Add the test project to your solution**

-Then you need to add your test project to your solution (`.sln`) and add a reference between your test project and component project:
+If using Visual Studio, add the test project to your solution (`.sln`), and add a reference between the test project and project containing the components that should be tested:

 ```dotnetcli
 dotnet sln <NAME OF PROJECT>.sln add <NAME OF TEST PROJECT>